srighanesh-sriv/Fingerprint-Recognition/README.md

 # Fingerprint Recognition — SIFT-Based Biometric Matching System

-> Automated fingerprint identification using Scale-Invariant Feature Transform(SIFT) keypoint matching on the SOCOFing dataset.
+> Automated fingerprint identification using SIFT keypoint matching on the SOCOFing dataset.
 Handles low-quality and blurred fingerprint images, scanning up to 1000 real fingerprints to find the best match against an altered (degraded) query image.

 ---